Rashmeet09/myWebPage/content/home/experience.md

   date_start = "2018-08-15"
   date_end = "2018-12-15"
   description = """
-  * Enriched the learning experience for a class of about 150 students for the course “Introduction to Human-Computer Interaction” under Dr. Robert Atkinson.
+  * Enriched the learning experience for a class of about 150 students for the course CSE 463: Introduction to Human-Computer Interaction under Dr. Robert Atkinson.
-  * Responsible for grading, clarifying doubts, and engaging in insightful discussions. """
+  * Responsible for grading, clarifying doubts, and engaging in insightful discussions.
+  """

 [[experience]]
   title = "Application Developer"